TomSpencerLondon/distributed-data-patterns/README.md

 ![image](https://user-images.githubusercontent.com/27693622/231155137-52de4117-5e7d-4e7a-8077-6edab00e0c16.png)

 The above diagram shows individual services and functional decomposition on the front end to query each service.
+The complexity can be a downside but there are some benefits:
+- maintainability: small service => easier to understand and change
+- modularity: service API is impermeable => enforces modularity
+- evolvability: evolve each service's technology stack independently
+- testability: small service => easier and faster to test
+- deployability: each service is independently deployable

+This can increase scalability and fault tolerance.
+Interprocess communication and partial failure and distributed data can increase complexity.
+There are challenges for integration testing.
+Each service is its own application and this can increase deployment challenges.
+Identifying service boundaries is challenging - getting it wrong can lead to a distributed monolith anti-pattern.
+Refactoring to microservices can take a long time.
+We are now going to talk about the individual services.
+Traditional 3 tiered architecture doesn't reflect reality:
+Presentation, Business Logic and Persistence are not only single.
+We can use hexagonal architecture to describe the individual microservice architectures.